 The downside of VPNs is that all of your traffic will route through the VPN, unless you disable the VPN at the router level.
 For the most part, this shouldn’t cause any issues, but if you select a VPN endpoint in a different country or somewhere not close to you, any location-aware website will get confused and require manual intervention.
 Again, this may not be an issue for you, but it’s worth being aware of the consequences.
 For example, if you shop online, you may receive different listings and pricing than you would in your home country.
 It’s a small issue—and if you set your VPN to route in your home country, one that won’t matter to you at all—but something to bear in mind depending on how you use the internet.

-The other main downside of a VPN is the location of endpoints.
-A VPN endpoint is where your secure tunnel ends and hits the internet.
-Many VPN providers have hundreds of endpoints spread across the country.
-It would be a good idea to find a good VPN provider that has an endpoint in your city or region as well as other states or countries.
-That way you get the maximum spread and can choose a location depending on your needs.
+The other main downside of VPNs comes from your endpoint locations.
+VPN endpoints are where your secure tunnel ends and reverts back to a standard internet connection.
+Most VPN providers spread hundreds of endpoints across the country, but it’s still a good idea to make sure you’re on a stable connection.
+Look for a VPN provider that has endpoints in your city or region, in addition to other states and countries.
+That way, you get maximum spread and can choose your locations depending on your needs.

-Speed used to be an issue with VPN as it has a traffic overhead.
+Speed used to be an issue with VPN thanks to its traffic overhead.
 This is the extra data generated by the security of a VPN and the fact traffic has to travel further.
 This is less of an issue now, especially if you use a good quality VPN provider.
 TechJunkie has a bunch of articles on choosing a VPN provider to help with that.

 Setting up a VPN on your router